hk-mars/mona-lisp/design-reflecting.md

 ## statistics, search engine and QA systems builtin lisp

 Statistics like search engine is used to construct the world of questions and to provide a list guides for the question’s answer.

+## Language name

+monalisp

+ml

+mona